exanpe/exa-grails-plugins/exa-datatables/README.md

 <a name="roadmap"></a>
 ##ROADMAP

-Better integration with ajax data loading, and some of DataTables extensions and plugins: Internationalisation, Scroller, ...
+Better integration with ajax data loading, and some other features of DataTables extensions and plugins.

 If you need another features, please fill an issue on Github!